 Jury selection begins with the random selection of a group of 48 or more residents from a judicial district (this is called the Jury Panel).
 These persons are sent a summons or notice to attend court.
 Under the supervision of a judge of the Court of Queen's Bench, a twelve-member jury (required for each criminal trial) is selected from this panel by the counsel representing the Crown and the accused (the defence).
 This is done by calling numbers at random from a box of cards listing all members of the jury panel.
-When called, each juror is asked to stand in the jury box in the courtroom, allowing the accused and the juror to see each other.
+When called, each juror is asked to attend at the jury box in the courtroom.

 As stated previously, prospective jurors are selected at random from judicial districts.
 A juror requires no formal knowledge or experience of the law.
 The only requirements are that the juror is over the age of eighteen and is a resident of Manitoba.
 However, there are certain people who cannot be jurors as set out in The Jury Act.
 Those persons are: